asavannah7/github.io/README.md

 <section id="about">
     <h2>About Me</h2>
     <p>Welcome to my GitHub portfolio!
-I am a seasoned Senior Full-Stack Developer with a passion for crafting robust and innovative solutions.
+Antonio Savannah is a seasoned Senior Full-Stack Developer with a passion for crafting robust and innovative solutions.
 My expertise spans both front-end and back-end technologies, delivering high-quality software that meets and exceeds expectations.
 Explore my projects to witness a blend of technical prowess and creative problem-solving.</p>
 </section>

 <section id="projects">